 Motivation and Goal Setting

-Assistant Professor of Management and Strategy
+Assistant Professor of Economics and Strategic Management

 Pamela K. Smith’s area of expertise is social power, particularly from a social cognition standpoint.